Robert de Wilde

 Robert de Wilde (born April 30, 1977, in Kampen) is a Dutch professional "Mid/Current School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1990 to 2003.
 His nicknames are "The Flying Dutchman" in reference to his speed and his nationality and "Afro-Bob" because of his long wild, uncombed hair.
-He was chosen for the Dutch BMX Olympic team to participate in the 2008 Summer Olympics in Beijing, China where he reached the Quarter Finals.
+He was chosen for the Dutch BMX Olympic team to participate in the 2008 Summer Olympics in Beijing, China where he reached the quarter-finals.

 Racing career milestones

 Started Racing: 1982 at the age of five years.
 A friend got him into it.

-Turned Professional: January 1999 at the age of 21 years.
+Turned Professional: January 1999 at the age of 21.
 During 1999 and prior de Wilde was one of only three total pros Europe ever had (Dylan Clayton and Wilco Groenendaal were the other two) due to the nature of racing rules with the European sanctioning bodies at the time, which did not permit a full pro class in which an unlimited amount of money can be earned by the racer at a race.

 Height & weight at height of his career (1999–2006): Ht:6'2" Wt:215 lbs.